 All production staff and contractors should sign NDAs and additional agreements (if necessary) not to share internal and confidential information with others.
 NDAs should spell out the consequences for the unauthorized sharing of confidential information.

 NDAs can be presented to potential staff and contractors during their background checks and can be incorporated directly into employment agreements.

 3. Access to media

-All access to safes, vaults, cabinets, and other storage areas containing sensitive information (including or cloud storage) or equipment must be limited to approved personnel only.
+All access to safes, vaults, cabinets, and other storage areas containing sensitive information (including on-prem servers or cloud storage) or equipment must be limited to approved personnel only.
 Authorized personnel should have individual access codes.